rubenodamo/cinema-booking-system/README.md

 - Use a more secure database format such as SQL.
 - Seat-view representation of the bookings made.
 - Integration with external APIs to fetch real-time movie data.

+---

+*Note: This is a fictional project description created for illustrative purposes.*